wangziqi2013/wangziqi2013.github.io/_posts/2019-01-14-steal-no-force.markdown

 The recovery handler traverses the log, discards redo entries of uncommitted transactions (those that lack a commit record at the very end), and applies modifications in the logical commit order for committed transactions.

 Neither undo nor redo logging are ideal for high performance transaction processing with durability requirement.
-While undo logging allows instaneous commit, it introduces unnecessary write ordering problem: The undo log record must reach the NVM before the actual data update, because otherwise if a crash happens between the update and the log write, no recovery can be done.
+Undo logging introduces unnecessary write ordering problem: The undo log record must reach the NVM before the actual data update, because otherwise if a crash happens between the update and the log write, no recovery can be done.
 In addition, to ensure durability of updates after commit, all dirty lines must be flushed.
 The flush operation must be performed synchronously, which is on the critical path of transaction commit.
+We call this "force" because cache lines are forced back to the NVM on transaction commit.
+In contrast, redo logging allows faster commit by flushing only log records to the NVM and not forcing dirty lines to be flushed.
+It is, however, necessary to prevent dirty cache lines from being evicted to the NVM.
+The latter may cause problems, because the cache has only limited capacity.
+If the cache set overflows, the transaction must not proceed.